hmcts/fact-data-api/src/functionalTest/README.md

 # Functional Tests

-Functional tests for the Court and Photo controllers.
+Functional tests for the Court and Types controllers.
 These are end-to-end HTTP tests that run against a live application instance.

 ## Prerequisites

 1. Application running on configured URL (default: `http://localhost:8989`)
-2. PostgreSQL database accessible (default: `localhost:5999`)
-3. Environment variables configured (see below)
+2. Environment variable configured: `TEST_URL`

 ## Local Development Setup